Michael McFadyen's Scuba Diving - Clovelly Pool

 The artifical reef is bottom right

 Clovelly Pool is not diveable at certain times of the year and/or day.
-From about (I think) the October Long Weekend till Anzac Day, scuba divers can only enter the water of Clovelly Pool before 10 am and after 4 pm (check this as it may have changed).
+From 1 October till 30 April (used to be the October Long Weekend till Anzac Day), scuba divers can only enter the water of Clovelly Pool before 8 am (used to be 10 am) and after 6 pm (used to be 4 pm).
 This ban was put in place by Randwick City Council for a number of reasons.
 One was an incident in the 1970s when a diver swam under a girl and apparently pulled down her swimming costume.
 It was also to stop dive shops monopolising the pool's concrete surrounds and the pool itself.
 Believe the bans, I know at least one person who was fined for breaking the rules.
 Do not even consider using the steps at the ocean end to enter the water for a dive outside the pool or for returning from Shark Point if the seas are too rough to exit there.

 The best place to start this dive is the southern side of the pool.
 Come down Clovelly Road till the very end and find a parking spot as near the far left corner as possible.
 Note that in Summer, it can sometimes be very difficult to find a parking spot at even 7 pm for a night dive.